-Documentary stamp taxes incurred by the Company during 2021 amounted to P1,238 representing taxes paid in connection with the issuance of stock certificates by the Company to its shareholders.
-The documentary stamp tax paid by the Company to the BIR includes those charged against the shareholder's investment for stock certificate issuances in excess of ten (10) inter-fund transfers per calendar year.
+Documentary stamp taxes incurred by the Company during 2022 amounted to P14 representing taxes paid in connection with the issuance of share certificates by the Company to its shareholders.
+The documentary stamp tax paid by the Company to the BIR includes those charged against the shareholder's investment for share certificate issuances in excess of ten (10) inter-fund transfers per calendar year.